-The double-entry system of accounting or bookkeping means that for every business transaction, amouts must be recorded in a minimum of two accounts.
+The double-entry system of accounting or bookkeeping means that for every business transaction, amounts must be recorded in a minimum of two accounts.

 Double Entry System

 - Under this system, both aspects of each transaction are recorded.

 - Persona, real and nominal accounts are kept full.

 - The cashbook, general ledger debtors ledger, and creditors ledger are maintained.

 - Arithmetical accuracy can be checked by preparing a trial balance at any time.